-Pull back on the retaining ring (A) of the cylindrical connector until it disconnects from the joystick box.
+Pull back on the retaining ring (H) of the cylindrical connector until it disconnects from the joystick box.

-D. TO ADJUST THE HEIGHT OF THE REMOTE JOYSTICK
+G. TO ADJUST THE HEIGHT OF THE REMOTE JOYSTICK

-- a) Remove the two pan-head screws (A), securing the angle bracket mount (B). - b) Remove the Joystick from the mount by unfastening the two screws (C) on the underside of the mount. - c) Position angle bracket mount such that you achieve the desired joystick height.
+- a.
+Remove the two pan-head screws (A), securing the angle bracket mount (B). - b.
+Remove the Joystick from the mount by unfastening the two screws (C) on the underside of the mount. - c.
+Position angle bracket mount such that you achieve the desired joystick height.
 Four positions are available by relocating the mount either on the top or bottom of the mounting bar (D) and/or by rotation of the angle bracket mount.

-E. REMOTE JOYSTICK SWING-AWAY RETRACTABLE MOUNT (OPTIONAL)
+H. REMOTE JOYSTICK SWING-AWAY RETRACTABLE MOUNT (OPTIONAL)

-The remote joystick is mounted with a mechanism which allows the control to be locked in a forward or retracted position.
+The remote joystick is mounted with a mechanism which allows the control to be locked in a forward or retracted position using magnets.

-I. Adjustment
+Adjustment

-- a) To retract joystick, depress lever (E) located on side of armrest. - b) Push joystick away from front of armrest until it locks into retracted position. - c) To return to forward position, depress lever and push joystick forward until it locks into place.
+- a.
+To retract joystick, push outward on the inside of iovstick. - b.
+Push joystick away from front of armrest until it locks into retracted position. - c.
+To return to forward position, push joystick forward until it locks into place.